gardenlinux/gardenlinux/tests-ng/README.md

 - **Provides cross-architecture support** (x86_64 and aarch64)
 - **Offers platform-agnostic testing** that works on chroot, containers, QEMU, cloud platforms, and bare metal
 - **Uses pytest** as the underlying test framework for familiar syntax and powerful features
+- **Implements content-based checksums** for reproducible builds and caching

 ## Directory Structure